JAGFx/ets2-dashboard-skin/CONTRIBUTING.md

 Delivered !: Geliefert !
 Config : Konfigurationen
 ````
-- 1.1 Add a new line at the end of the file with the language translated.
+- 3.1 Add a new line at the end of the file with the language translated.
 Example:
 `German : Deutsch`

 > Note: *Do not leave trailing spaces` `  and try to respect punctuation marks*.

-- 3 Save your file with the name containing the [locale code](https://www.techonthenet.com/js/language_tags.php) and `.yaml` file extension.
-Example: `de-DE.yaml`, being 'de-DE' the locale code for German, and place the file inside the `src/translations/` folder.
+- 4 Save your file and place the file inside the `src/translations/` folder.

-- 4 Open your local copy of [doc\TRANSLATION_CHANGESmd](TRANSLATION_CHANGES.md).
+- 5 Open your local copy of [doc\TRANSLATION_CHANGESmd](TRANSLATION_CHANGES.md).
 At the top, after `# Translation changes`, you will find the version number, like `## From 1.7.1`.
 Add a new line below `### Added` containing the name of the new language.
 Example: